Learning Support Centre

-Emma Bannerman is the Director of Inclusion for Learning and Ian Meekcoms the Head of the Learning Support Centre.
-We have 6 Individual Needs Teachers in the department.
+We have 5 Individual Needs Teachers in the department.
 Each of our Individual Needs teachers links with a year group and a subject:

 The department also has a large team of Educational Assistants.
 Educational Assistants assist in the education and supervision of students.
 South Island School uses an inclusive model in which students are primarily supported within the classroom to access a broad and balanced curriculum.